+4.1.
+Disabled Veteran Business Enterprise

-- 4.1.
-"Disabled veteran business enterprise" is defined in Military and Veterans Code § 999, as required by D.92-06-030, to mean a business enterprise certified by the California Department of General Services as meeting all of the following requirements. - 4.1.1.
-It is a sole proprietorship at least 51 percent owned by one or more disabled veterans or, in the case of a publicly owned business, at least 51 percent of its stock is owned by one or more disabled veterans; a subsidiary which is wholly owned by a parent corporation, but only if at least 51 percent of the voting stock of the parent corporation is owned by one or more disabled veterans; or a joint venture in which at least 51 percent of the joint venture's management and control and earnings are held by one or more disabled veterans. - 4.1.2.
-The management and control of the daily business operations are by one or more disabled veterans.
-The disabled veterans who exercise management and control are not required to be the same disabled veterans as the owners of the business concern. - 4.1.3.
-It is a sole proprietorship, corporation, or partnership with its home office located in the United States, which is not a branch or subsidiary of a foreign corporation, foreign firm, or other foreign-based business. - 4.2.
-Pursuant to Pub.
-Util.
-Code § 8284(a)(2), DVBEs are verified/certified by the California State Department of General Services.
-The Office of Small Business and Disabled Veterans Business Enterprise Services currently performs this verification/certification.
-The Clearinghouse shall accept the verifications/certifications by the Department of General Services as though the DVBE has been verified/certified by the Clearinghouse and include such DVBE in the Clearinghouse's database of the verified/certified eligible suppliers. - 4.3.
-In order to qualify as a DVBE, a business enterprise must meet the criteria in Section 4.1 and must present a current certificate from the California State
+Disabled veteran business enterprise is defined in Military and Veterans Code § 999, as required by D.92-06-030, to mean a business enterprise certified by the California Department of General Services as meeting all of the following requirements.

+(1) It is a sole proprietorship at least 51 percent owned by one or more disabled veterans or, in the case of a publicly owned business, at least 51 percent of its stock is owned by one or more disabled veterans; a subsidiary which is wholly owned by a parent corporation, but only if at least 51 percent of the voting stock of the parent corporation is owned by one or more disabled veterans; or a joint venture in which at least 51 percent of the joint venture's management and control and earnings are held by one or more disabled veterans.

-1All references to "days" shall be calculated as set forth in Rule 1.15 of the Commission's Rules of Practice and Procedure.
+(2) The management and control of the daily business operations are by one or more disabled veterans.
+The disabled veterans who exercise management and control are not required to be the same disabled veterans as the owners of the business concern.

+(3) It is a sole proprietorship, corporation, or partnership with its home office located in the United States, which is not a branch or subsidiary of a foreign corporation, foreign firm, or other foreign-based business.